juano2310/CarND-Advanced-Lane-Lines-Juan/README.md

 ### 3 - Use color transforms, gradients, etc., to create a thresholded binary image

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.
+On the function `toBinary()` I used a combination of color and gradient thresholds to generate a binary image.
+The output is shown below.
+The final image is a combination of binary thresholding the S channel (HLS) and binary thresholding the result of applying the Sobel operator in the x direction on the undistorted image.

 ![alt text][image3]